 As per the regulations, buying and selling equities in physical form is no longer allowed.
 Dematerialization in equities was introduced in 1996 but it took over two decades to become a law.
 Since 2014, the Securities and Exchange Board of India made it mandatory to trade in digital equities only.
 Therefore, if you want to buy or sell stocks, you will need a dematerialization account.

 Benefits from your investment portfolio such as dividends, interest, and refunds are automatically received into your account.
 Additionally, corporate actions like a rights issue, share split, or bonus are directly available into your dematerialization account.
 This makes it easier for companies and convenient for you.

-- Dematerialization and rematerialization
+3. Dematerialization and Rematerialization